PHPOffice/PhpSpreadsheet/docs/topics/autofilters.md

 ```

 This creates two filter rules: the column will be filtered by values
-that match “France” OR “Germany”.
+that match "France" OR "Germany".
 For Simple Filters, you can create as
 many rules as you want

 Simple filters are always a comparison match of EQUALS, and multiple